Measuring for Furniture Delivery

 Falling in love with a piece of furniture is easy, but sometimes fitting it through your door isn't.
 Our Measuring for Furniture Delivery video and printable instructions show you how to measure your space so you can be confident your new furniture will fit into your home before you place your order.
-If you live within 40 miles of our stores, take advantage of our free in-home Fit Call service and leave the measuring to us.watch the video printable instructions
+If you live within 40 miles of our stores, take advantage of our free in-home Fit Call service and leave the measuring to us.printable instructions

 Follow our step-by-step instructions to measure your home's doorways, hallways, stairways and even elevators.